monte-language/monte/docs/source/miranda.rst

     the correct caller, then you can have discussions with them that you wouldn't have over an ordinary phone.

+.. _uncall:

 ``_uncall/0``
     ``_uncall`` undoes the call that created this object.
 The default implementation returns ``null``, because objects are, by default, not uncallable.
 A good implementation of ``_uncall`` will return a list containing ``[maker, verb :Str, args :List, namedArgs :Map]`` such that ``M.call(maker, verb, args, namedArgs)`` will produce a new object which is equal to this object.
+Promises or other far references may not be returned. (:ref:`why-not-only-sends`)

     Providing an instance of ``_uncall`` makes an object eligible for uncall-based catamorphisms (fold, reduce, ...).
-In particular, uncallable objects are comparable by value.
+In particular, uncallable objects are comparable by value using ``Transparent``.

     .. note::
         In order to be eligible for value comparisons, you'll need to both